-During total hip replacement surgery, an orthopedic surgeon replaces the upper end of the thigh bone with a metal ball.
-The surgeon then resurfaces the hip socket in the pelvic bone with a metal shell and plastic liner.
+During total hip replacement surgery, an orthopedic surgeon replaces the upper end of your thigh bone with a metal ball.
+The surgeon then resurfaces the hip socket in your pelvic bone with a metal shell and plastic liner.

 Anesthesia during surgery